Visiting Iran: A Definitive Guide for Travellers

 - Persepolis, known locally as Takht-e Jamshid (‘Jamshid’s Throne’), after a legendary king.
 It’s undoubtedly one of the highlights of a visit to Iran, a vast array of magnificent ruins conveying the splendour of Achaemenid Persia.
 Persepolis is renowned for its monumental architecture, urban planning, construction technology and art.
 Work began when Darius the Great took the throne in 518 BCE, and later kings including Xerxes I and II and Artaxerxes I, II and III all made additions.
 Eventually it spread over 125,000sqm and was one of four cities at the heart of an empire that spread from the Indus River to Ethiopia.
 During the annual Nowruz (New Year) celebrations, subjects came from across the empire to pay homage and tribute to their kings.
 Alexander the Great burned Persepolis to the ground in 330 BCE, and it was lost for centuries under dust and sand until excavations in the 1930s.
 Although Alexander’s historians wrote of its total destruction, significant areas of the centre remain – along with some of the greatest sculpture found in Iran today.
 (To read more about Persepolis, click here.)

-Tehran was first known in the 13th century as a village of Rey, at that time the main urban centre under the Achaemenid Empire After its sacking by the Mongols in 1220, the survivors fled to Tehran, turning the village into a moderately prosperous trading centre.
+Tehran was first known in the 13th century as the village of Rey, at that time the main urban centre under the Achaemenid Empire After its sacking by the Mongols in 1220, the survivors fled to Tehran, turning the village into a moderately prosperous trading centre.
 In the 16th century the Safavid king Tahmasb I laid out gardens, caravanserai, and a wall with 114 towers to protect the town.
 It continued to grow during the 18th century and became Iran’s 32nd capital city in 1795.
 The palaces and gardens of the 18th century Qajar dynasty and the following Pahlavis are now places of interest, along with Tehran’s wonderful museums.

 Places of interest in Tehran